Groundbreaking Babson Research Advances the Field of Entrepreneurial Leadership

 • Andrew Corbett, the Paul T. Babson Distinguished Professor of Entrepreneurial Studies, faculty director for the Butler Institute for Free Enterprise Through Entrepreneurship, and former chair of the Entrepreneurship Division

-• Danna Greenberg, the Walter H. Carpenter Professor of Organizational Behavior and associate dean of faculty
+• Danna Greenberg, the Walter H. Carpenter Professor of Organizational Behavior, associate dean of faculty, and chair of the Management Division

 • Wendy Murphy, professor of management and the associate dean of undergraduate academic programs